abinit/abinit/doc/tutorial/paral_gspw.md

 !!!important

-    When you want to parallelize a calculation, begin by the k-point level, then follow with the band level; then activate the FFT level or openMP threads.
+    When you want to parallelize a calculation, begin by the k-point level, then follow with the band level; then activate the FFT level or OpenMP threads.

 Here, the timing obtained for the output `tgspw_05.abo` leads to a hypothetical speedup of $45.5/50.4 \times 256\approx 231$, which is good, but not 256 as expected if the scaling was